What is Soloxine?

 Soloxine is a drug used to treat hypothyroidism in dogs.
 It can be used in cats in those instances where the thyroid gland has been surgically removed.
-Soloxine requires a prescription from your veterinarian, and is sold per tablet.
+Soloxine is a replacement for the hormone that the thyroid gland normally produces to regulate the body's energy and metabolism.
+Soloxine is given when the pet's thyroid does not produce enough hormone on its own.
+Soloxine may also be used for purposes other than those listed here.
+Soloxine is sold per tablet and requires a prescription from your veterinarian.

 Dogs (Used in cats in certain circumstances)

 - Sold per tablet